praxis/praxis/reference/application.md

 ### Uncaught Exceptions

-Handling of uncaught exceptions is done by the error handler registered with `Appication#error_handler`.
+Handling of uncaught exceptions is done by the error handler registered with `Application#error_handler`.
 All applications are pre-configured to use a simple handler that wraps any exception in an `InternalServerError` response.

 This behavior may be customized by registering an error handler with the application like this: